references

 The advantage of our inlays being compostable is their composition of degradable cornstarch.
 However, this inevitably results in less durability which is why we recommend a weekly change of the inlay.

-What material is the separator of the TROBOLO composting toilets made of?
+What material is the urine diverter of the TROBOLO composting toilets made of?

-The separator is made of 100% recyclable polypropylene.
+The urine diverter is made of 100% recyclable polypropylene.

-Is there a visual protection that prevents the view of faeces?
+Is there a visual protection that prevents the view of feces?

 We consciously avoid the installation of a visual protection in our composting toilets as this is a mechanical component that could possibly lead to faults and additional cleaning which we don’t want to burden our customers with.